AngelicaWisnes/RoboRally_Game_Project/Deliverables/Mandatory2.md

 Spesifications:
 * A brief description of the overall goal of the application.
   * Construct a functional game based on the boardgame RoboRally
-* A list of requirements for the system based on the high level requirements reviewed in lecture.

 * LIST OF REQUIREMENTS:

-presentation
+We created a list of requirements that would act as a road map for our development, which we will review weekly. presentation
 -getting something onto the screen
 -finding/creating sprites